๐Ÿง€ Wisconsin Eviction Notice Laws

 โš–๏ธ Legal Disclaimer

-This guide provides general information about Wisconsin eviction laws.
-Wisconsin landlord-tenant law is governed by Wis.
+This guide provides general information about Wisconsin eviction laws under Wis.
 Stat.
-Chapter 704 and may be amended.
-Consult a qualified attorney before proceeding.
+Chapter 704 and Wisconsin Administrative Code ATCP 134, and is not legal advice.
+Laws may be amended.
+This guide reflects requirements as of .
+Always consult with a qualified Wisconsin attorney before proceeding with an eviction.